 - Chelsea, MA Police Department Press Release, September 1, 2011

 - Costa Mesa, CA John Sting Police Press Release (PDF, 25.1KB)

 - Mount Laurel, MD Police Department Press Release, July 12, 2012 (PDF, 26.1KB)

-Reports About Police Decoys and Reverse Sting Operations
+Research and Police Department Reports About Decoys and Reverse Sting Operations

 - Newman, G.R.
 (2007).
 Sting Operations.
 U.S. Department of Justice, Office of Community Oriented Policing Services: Problem Oriented Guides for Police Response Guides Series, #6. www.cops.usdoj.gov/Publications/e10079110.pdf (PDF, 904.4KB)